B2B Digital Advertising: The Data-Driven Guide to Pipeline Growth

 • Skills and groups: Find specialists

-Paid Search and Google Ads
+Paid search and Google Ads

 Paid search captures high-intent prospects actively searching for solutions.
 B2B keyword strategy targets solution-aware queries while excluding consumer terms, making paid search ideal for demand capture when buyers are already in-market.